We need rare earth elements for a greener future, but there's a catch | CBC News

 In the push to transition from fossil fuels to greener energy, a key piece of the puzzle is accessing materials to help accelerate the technological shift — namely, rare earth elements.

 The group of 17 metallic elements has the potential to be a key economic driver for countries mining and processing them.
-They are crucial for building components for everything from wind turbines and electric-vehicle batteries to cell phones and other products.
+They are crucial for building components for everything from wind turbines and electric-vehicle motors to cell phones and other products.

 But they also come with lingering questions over the short- and long-term environmental impacts associated with the mining process.